 The sun comes later in the evening, after another dinner, after we wander all day in the fog.
 We are at the lake, hushed by white when the sun comes through a hole in a cloud, angled so at a notch in the ridge as if to single us out, there by the shore.

-We wake to sunshine and below us the valley is clear of clouds.
-We can see the river, think we can hear it even, far away and distant – churning.
-Above the river and the valley is the mountain and on the mountain are its glaciers.
-We name them and point and follow with our fingers on maps and in the air.
+We wake the next morning to sunshine.
+Above and below us – the valley completely clear of clouds.
+We can see the river.
+We think we can hear it even, far and distant – churning away.
+Above the river and the valley is the mountain with its glaciers that we name and point at and follow with our fingers on maps and in the air.
 We follow the creeks that flow from the glaciers, carved as they are into the flanks of the mountain.
-We say the names of these valleys and creeks and follow with our eyes the downward flow to where they become the river.
+We say the names of these valleys and creeks and follow downward the flow to where they become river.
 We listen to the river.

 We point where the trail must go, where a bridge was or where we think it must be.
 We point at the place where one flood or another tore through the forest.
 We see bare and bleached tree trunks.
 We see green growing into sand.

 We know Douglas fir, cedar and hemlock populate the valley floor.
 We have walked among them.
 We have touched their bark, rested in the shade of their boughs, searched for their tops high over our heads.
 There they have been.
 Before this forest or wilderness was created, and named.
 Before this nation.
 They stood for centuries before they were given names – growing young and easy as Mongols marched, as the plague raged.
 Long before our cameras and tripods, and fading eyes and sore knees and sweaty brows, long before we came to stand above the river and imagine ourselves ancient.

 I look forward to everything you write and thrill when I read each piece, but this might be my favorite.
 The theme of growing ancient resounds with me and the flowing, detailed, imaginative descriptions of your days in the mountains sound like places I’ve loved, feelings I’ve felt.
 I know I’ll read it again and again.